 Work/contact no: This space has been provided for you to place a work or contact phone number if the respondent volunteers this information.
 If we have to trace a person through this number it is crucial that we know who the number corresponds to.
-Please make sure if you give a contact telephone number, you write in the person number for whom it applies (e.g. PNO 01) and any details such as 'work number' or 'mother's number'.
+Please make sure that if you give a contact telephone number, you write in a corresponding respondent number (e.g. resp 01) and any details such as 'work number' or 'mother's number'.

-Interviewer area
+Interviewer area boxes

-There are four different items to identify the interviewer responsible for interviewing the household on the front page of the coversheet.
-The 'Issued Interviewer Area' is pre-printed on the coversheet and should not be altered or changed in any way, regardless of which interviewer finally interviews the household.
-The 'Actual Interviewer Area' is, and remains on all subsequent addresses issued to you, the number of the first area issued to you.
-Any amendments, due to the re-issue of addresses to a different interviewer should be entered in the 'actual interviewer area'.
-For the majority of cases, the 'issued interviewer area' and 'actual interviewer area' will remain the same.
-You will also be issued with an 'Interviewer Number' comprising of a combination of your initials and your AIA number.
-You must also enter the name of the interviewer on the coversheet.
+There are two of these, the 'issued interviewer area' and the 'actual interviewer area'.
+The 'issued interviewer area' number should not be altered in any way, regardless of which interviewer finally interviews the household.
+Any amendments, due to reissues to a different interviewer should be entered in the 'actual interviewer area'.
+For the majority of cases the 'issued interviewer area' and 'actual interviewer area' will remain the same.